 Released on a weekly basis from March 21 to June 7, 2018, this 12-issue digital-only series was writted by Jeff Parker, drawn by Matthew Dow Smith (Issues 1-2, 6-12), Agustin Padilla (Issue 3), Stefano Raffaele (Issue 4) & Cat Staggs (Issue 5) and colored by Tony Aviña.
 Because this is the follow-up to the DCUAOM’s 31st film of the same name, here’s a quick premise of the movie.
 It had six imprisoned criminals assigned to help their boss acquire a magical card.
 However, two opposing sides were also after said item for their own purpose as our super-felons had to go through brutal and blood-spilling lengths to fulfill their mission.
 If you haven’t seen it yet, make sure you check out the movie and my review in order to get caught up.
 For everyone else, let’s dive in and once again tempt fate.

 Jason wonders why she keeps seeing the Spectre since it never takes the vicious spirit this long to claim his victim, yet is impressed with Amanda’s attempts to stay alive by sending her squad to take out evil oppressors.
-As Xan strips him of his clothes, Amanda demands to know if there’s any way to prevent the Spectre from claiming her.
+As Madame Xanadu strips him of his clothes, Amanda demands to know if there’s any way to prevent the Spectre from claiming her.
 When Jason says that there isn’t, she starts to take her leave.
 Just then, he remembers something that could possibly help her.
-He speaks of a relic called the Amaurex Key that’ll keep the user away from going to Hell just like the card, but it doesn’t necessarily guarantee that the deceased user will get to go the Heaven.
+He speaks of a relic called the Amaurex Key that’ll keep its user from going to Hell just like the card, but it doesn’t necessarily guarantee that the deceased user will get to go to Heaven.

 Waller asks him where she could possibly find it, to which Jason explains that Vandal Savage commissioned the artifact but went after the card instead since he didn’t believe that he could recover it.
 As such, he tells Amanda to start with his underground society.
 As such, Issue 1 ends with her taking her leave as the Spectre continues to loom over her.